Muustafa11/SkyLink_Customer_Churn_Analysis/README.md

-# SkyLink Customer Churn Analysis Project
+SkyLink Customer Churn Analysis Project
-## Project Overview
+# Project Overview
 This repository contains the first-ever dashboard I created as part of my coursework at the NTI Institute's Data Analysis track.
 The project involves analyzing customer churn data for a fictional telecommunications company, SkyLink, with the goal of identifying key factors that drive customer churn and suggesting ways to improve customer retention.

 The analysis primarily focuses on understanding the relationship between customer characteristics (such as contract type, payment methods, data plans, and service usage) and churn behavior.
 Through this project, I’ve built a series of interactive dashboards using Power BI to present actionable insights.

-## Key Questions Answered:
+# Key Questions Answered
 The analysis addresses the following key business questions:

 Overall Churn Rate: What is the current churn rate, and what is the most prevalent churn category?